tom-draper/api-analytics/README.md

 #### Data API

-Raw logged request data can be accessed with our REST API.
+Raw logged request data can be fetched from the data API.
 Simply send a GET request to `https://apianalytics-server.com/api/data` with your API key set as `X-AUTH-TOKEN` in the headers.

 ##### Python